 What Type of Training is Required?

 Once volunteers have completed the applications, interviews, and background checks, they are required to complete 40 hours of classroom training and 12 hours of annual in-service training.
 Initial CASA Volunteer training occurs five times a year.
 Topics include the dynamics of child abuse and neglect; child development; mental health and substance abuse; the legal/child welfare system; communication and negotiation skills; interviewing techniques; community resources; report writing; and handling the special needs of abused and neglected children.
-Contact Annette at 970-377-9445 for information on our next training.
+Contact Julie at firstname.lastname@example.org for information on our next training.